KonradIT/parler-py-api/README.md

 # IMPORTANT ANNOUNCEMENT:

-Parler.com is down, [they got dumped by their cloud host AWS](https://www.buzzfeednews.com/article/johnpaczkowski/amazon-parler-aws) and should they go online again I will update this project accordingly.
+~~Parler.com is down, [they got dumped by their cloud host AWS](https://www.buzzfeednews.com/article/johnpaczkowski/amazon-parler-aws) and should they go online again I will update this project accordingly.~~

 ⇙⇙⇙

+Parler is back up, API is the same, update your `JST` and `MST` tokens, the `_ddg` (DDoS guard related?) cookie is not needed.

 ## Authentication: